Samuelson’s Rocks

-Samuelson’s Rocks was once the homestead of a Swedish man named Johann (or John) Samuelson who came out here in the around 1926.
-He must have had some time on his hands because some of the rocks here have 1930s Depression era political and naturalistic commentary.
-Search all around the hill as there are quite a few inscriptions.
+This isolated rock outcrop known as Samuelson’s Rocks was once the homestead of Johann (or John) Samuelson, a Swedish immigrant who arrived around 1926.
+He must have had some time on his hands because some of the boulders here have 1930s Depression-era political and naturalistic commentary.
+Search around the boulder pile, as there are quite a few inscriptions.
 See how many you can find; I counted seven.
 It must have taken some time (and dedication) to carve his beliefs on these rocks.

 One of them reads: